yarisvt/tyk-docs/tyk-docs/content/security/tls-and-ssl/mutual-tls.md

 With this in mind, the only way to make API authorisation work fully at the  TLS level, each API protected by Mutual TLS should be deployed on its own domain.

-However, Tyk will gracefully fallback to a client certificate authorisation at the HTTP level in cases when you want to have multiple Mutual TLS protected APIs on the same domain, or you have clients that do not support the SNI extension.
+However, Tyk will gracefully fallback to a client certificate authorisation at the HTTP level in cases when you want to have multiple mutual TLS protected APIs on the same domain, or you have clients that do not support the SNI extension.
 No additional configuration is needed.
 In case of such fallback, instead of getting TLS error, a client will receive 403 HTTP error.

 ## <a name="authentication"></a> Authentication